 4 – 2½” by width of fabric strips

-4 – 2½” by width of fabric strips for the blocks
+4 – 2½” the width of fabric strips for the blocks

-3 – 2½” by width of fabric strips for the binding
+3 – 2½” the width of fabric strips for the binding

 How to make the blocks

-The table runner is made by sewing the quilt fabric strips into a tube like I showed you in my 45 degree angle quilt block post.
+The table runner is made by sewing the quilt fabric strips into a tube as I showed you in my 45 degree angle quilt block post.

 If you like videos, then be sure and watch this one as Jenny from Missouri Star Quilt Co. shows how to make them.